 If you set yourself goals at the start of 2020, the upcoming financial year is a great time to check if you are on track.

 And if you didn't set any goals - or if you have strayed off track - this is the perfect time to get organised.
-Write a check list and stick with it!
+Write a check list and

 Don't wait until 1 July to start.
 Kick off now with these practical tips: